rejuve-bio/biocypher-kg-dmel-hsa/README.md

 1. **MeTTa Writer (`metta_writer.py`)**: Generates knowledge graph data in the MeTTa format.
 2. **Prolog Writer (`prolog_writer.py`)**: Generates knowledge graph data in the Prolog format.
-3. **Neo4j CSV Writer (`neo4j_csv_writer.py`)**: Generates CSV files for loading the knowledge graph into a Neo4j database.
-The generated CSV files include nodes and edges, along with a Cypher query to load the data into the Neo4j database.
+3. **Neo4j CSV Writer (`neo4j_csv_writer.py`)**: Generates CSV files containing nodes and edges of the knowledge graph, along with Cypher queries to load the data into a Neo4j database.

 ### Neo4j Loader
 To load the generated knowledge graph into a Neo4j database, use the `neo4j_loader.py` script: